-While we only had one prize to give, we want to highlight a few runners-up that we also loved reading:
+While we only had one prize to give away, we also wanted to recognize a few runners-up whose reviews are also well worth a read:

 — written by Sarah Schlichter